Reference: TL-502-1433: Modern and Contemporary Philosophy

-There are three RGs within this Thematic Line: Aesthetics, Politics and Knowledge; Mind, Language and Action Group (MLAG) and Roots and Horizons of Portuguese Philosophy and Culture.
+There are four RGs within this Thematic Line: Aesthetics, Politics and Knowledge; Mind, Language and Action Group (MLAG) and Roots and Horizons of Portuguese Philosophy and Culture.
 They are led by Vilela, Miguens and Natário, respectively.
 The thematic inner structure of each RG corresponds to their history within the Institute of Philosophy.

 The work of the RGs is for the most part independent - the fulfillment of the objectives of the Thematic Line is dependent on the pursuit of their specific research agendas by the three groups.

 The specific internal organization of each RG through which each will pursue their 2015-2020 research agenda is the following: